Fantom-foundation/example-deployment/README.md

 ## Initial setup

-1. Add a `.env` file (in the root of the project) that contains the PRIVATE_KEY of the wallet that will be used to deploy the contracts
+1. Add a `.env` file (in the hardhat/truffle folder of the project) that contains the PRIVATE_KEY of the wallet that will be used to deploy the contracts

 ```
 PRIVATE_KEY = XXXXXXXXXX